Student Organization Reception & Employer Networking Dinner (SOREND)

 Where Connections Spark Partnerships and Leadership Meets Opportunity!

-Join us for the inaugural Student Organization Reception & Employer Networking Dinner on Tuesday, February 11, 2025, as part of the Winter Career & Internship Mega Fair!
-This exciting evening features a multi-course meal, information sharing, and special scholarship and award announcements.
+Join us for the Student Organization Reception & Employer Networking Dinner on Wednesday, December 10, 2025 as we wrap up the Fall campus recruiting season.
+This exciting evening features a seated dinner, information sharing, and special scholarship and award announcements.
 It’s a unique opportunity for student organizations and employers to connect, explore potential partnerships in programming, sponsorship, and mentoring, and network in a relaxed setting.
 Discover how student leadership experiences translate into career opportunities while building relationships that benefit both organizations and future talent.

 Note: As this is the inaugural event, all photos are from past student and employer events.